-The second type of tiny home would be a structure constructed under the same codes standards as a larger, more traditional dwelling and on a foundation, but still meeting size requirements of less than - B. Density is dependent upon the underlying zone, but LD 2003 and 1706 suggest the following language under the Department of Economic and Community Development guidelines under chapter 5.
-Dwelling Unit Allowance i.
-Located within a designated growth area consistent with 30-A M.R.S. §4349 A(1)(A)-(B); or
+The second type of tiny home would be a structure constructed under the same codes standards as a larger, more traditional dwelling on a foundation, but still meeting size requirements of less than 400 SF This unit construction is identified in the Maine Uniform Building and Energy Code (MUBEC) rules under the International Residential Code (IRC), Chapter 5. - B. Density is dependent upon the underlying zone, but LD 2003 and 1706 suggest the following language under the Department of Economic and Community Development guidelines under chapter 5.
+Dwelling Unit Allowance